tugrul512bit/AdvancedMacroDevices/README.md

 Design your own CPU in a simple way, produce it with an outsourced factory or with your own factory, optimize the design, sell it more and beat other corporations in the market: Imtel, Nvideo and IMB.

+# Dependencies

+- C++14
+- vcpkg (for installing other dependencies)
+- imgui (corporation management, character specs, cpu design)
+- opencl (gpgpu for simulated-annealing to auto-design processors for all players when required)

 - millions of simulated consumers in a free (cpu) market simulation.
 - run benchmarks (with assembler specific to your cpu) on designed cpus & have influence on gamers, data-centers and miners, to sell more.
 - tune production costs to optimize profit